Skip to main content

 How long do I have to claim from Yodel?

-Yodel typically requires claims to be submitted within 28 days of the expected delivery date.
-Miss the window and Yodel will usually refuse.
+Yodel's terms split the deadline by claim type.
+Damage, or loss of part of a parcel, must be notified within 14 days of delivery.
+A parcel that never arrived gets 28 days from when Yodel collected it.
+Miss either window and Yodel will usually refuse.
 The retailer's liability under the Consumer Rights Act 2015 does not rely on Yodel's deadline, but acting quickly on both routes gives the strongest position.

 How much compensation does Yodel pay?